gopichand-virima/Central-AI-KnowledgeBase-Virima/KB-SSOT PRD.md

 ### 2.1 Goals

-1. Establish a **platform-level SSOT** for Virima knowledge that all suites/apps consume.
-2. Deliver **persona-based help experiences**:

-   * Persona A: "Nudge user" (actionable playbooks)
-   * Persona B: "Support-first user" (guided flows + fast escalation)
-   * Persona C: "Reader/power learner" (deep docs + tutorials)
+1. **Create one source of truth:** Build a platform-level SSOT that all our suites and apps can use.
+No more hunting through multiple places—everything lives here.

+2. **Deliver help that fits each user:** We're building persona-based experiences because different users need different things:
+   * **Persona A (Nudge user):** Quick, actionable playbooks that get them moving
+   * **Persona B (Support-first user):** Guided flows with fast escalation when needed
+   * **Persona C (Reader/power learner):** Deep documentation and tutorials for those who want to master everything
-   * **Persona D: "Partner/Implementer"** (training and enablement materials derived from SSOT)
+   * **Persona D (Partner/Implementer):** Training and enablement materials that stay in sync with the product

-3. Enable **AI assistance** that is:
+3. **Make AI assistance trustworthy:** Our AI will be:

-   * grounded in canonical knowledge objects
+   * Grounded in real knowledge objects (no making things up)
-   * citation-backed
+   * Citation-backed (so users can verify answers)
-   * measurable and safe (escalation when uncertain)
+   * Measurable and safe (it knows when to escalate instead of guessing)

-4. Implement **governance + lifecycle** so knowledge stays accurate as the platform changes.
+4. **Keep knowledge fresh:** Implement governance and lifecycle management so content stays accurate as our platform evolves.
+No more stale documentation.

-5. Ensure partner-facing enablement assets (training decks, runbooks, labs) are **generated/derived from SSOT**, minimizing drift.
+5. **Eliminate partner content drift:** Partner training materials will be generated from the SSOT, so they automatically stay current.
+No more outdated training decks.

 ### 2.2 Non-goals (v1)

+We're being intentional about what we're *not* doing in v1, so we can focus on what matters most:

-* Migrating/re-writing every legacy document before MVP
+* **Not migrating everything:** We won't rewrite every legacy document before MVP.
+We'll prioritize the most important content and migrate the rest over time.
-* Fine-tuning a proprietary model as the primary approach (start with RAG)
+* **Not fine-tuning models yet:** We're starting with RAG (Retrieval-Augmented Generation) rather than fine-tuning a proprietary model.
+We can explore fine-tuning later if needed.
-* Creating a full video academy as a prerequisite
+* **Not building a video academy:** Video content is great, but it's not a prerequisite for launch.
+We'll focus on text-based content first.
-* Designing app-specific help systems (platform pattern + components only)
+* **Not building app-specific help:** We're creating platform patterns and reusable components, not custom help systems for each app.
+This keeps things consistent and maintainable.

 ---